nBecky7/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-Create a file that contains the password for the crackme2 executable
+Write a function that copies memory area